XiaoMi/themis/readme.md

 **Themis Write:**

 1. Select one column as primaryColumn and others as secondaryColumns from mutations of users.
 Themis will construct persistent lock for each column.
-2. Prewrite-Phase: get timestamp from chronos(named prewriteTs), write data and persistent lock to HBase with timestamp=prewriteTs when no write/write conflicts discovered.
+2. Prewrite-Phase: get timestamp from chronos(denoted as prewriteTs), write data and persistent lock to HBase with timestamp=prewriteTs when no write/write conflicts discovered.
-3. After prewrite-phase finished, get timestamp from chronos(named commitTs) and commit primaryColumn: erase the persistent lock and write the commit information with timestamp=commitTs when the persistent lock of primaryColumn is not deleted.
+3. After prewrite-phase finished, get timestamp from chronos(denoted as commitTs) and commit primaryColumn: erase the persistent lock and write the commit information with timestamp=commitTs if the persistent lock of primaryColumn is not deleted.
-4. After primaryColumn committed, commit secondaryColumns: erase the persistent lock and write the commit information with timestamp=commitTs for each secondaryColumn.
+4. After primaryColumn committed, commit secondaryColumns: erase the persistent lock and write the commit information with timestamp=commitTs for each secondaryColumns.

 Themis applies transaction mutations by two-phase write(prewrite/commit).
 The transaction will success and be visiable to read if primaryColumn is committed succesfully; otherwise, the transaction will fail and can't be read.